 Depart after breakfast.

-We exclude the cost for lift tickets and transfers because our use of these may vary depending on weather and snow conditions.
+We exclude the cost of lift tickets and transfers because our use of these may vary depending on weather and snow conditions.
 Based on the standard itinerary, the cost of transfers and lift tickets will be around 210CHF per person.